 Marina Tamayo with Rossy d Palma, Maria Pages, Farruquito, Damian Jalet, Pedro Almodovar, Antonio Banderas, Penelope Cruz, JulioBoca, Pastora Galvan, Carmen Linares, Jesus Carmona y ArcAngel for International Dance Day 2021 produced by Maria Pages, El Centro Coreográfico María Pages de Fuenlabrada.

-Marina Tamayo Flamenco is a Sydney based Flamenco choreographer and dance artist.
-She is on the board of AUSDANCE NSW, a registered and accredited Proficient Teacher with the New South Wales Education Department.
-She is a trained Project Manager, Composer, and qualified Production Engineer, and awarded a Fellowship by the Academy of Music and Performing Arts in Sydney.
+Marina Tamayo is a professional Sydney-based Flamenco choreographer, activist and dance artist.
+She is an active board member of AUSDANCE NSW, a registered and accredited Proficient Teacher with the New South Wales Education Department, a trained Project Manager, Composer, and qualified Production Audio Engineer; RAD and Cecchetti Ballet, Flamenco and Spanish Dance, advocate for the rights of inclusion for communities and works with Deaf/deaf, special needs, teaches EALD students;holds a Certificate II in Auslan, and asissts in fundraising for causes Living Ocean, women and children.

-Tamayo holds a Bachelor of Education and a current NESA Proficient teachers accreditation.
-She offers teaching services aligned with AITSL teaching pedagogy standards of excellence, to performing arts schools, academic institutions and communities.
+As a dance teacher, Tamayo draws on various strategies of teaching, including scaffolding, differentiation, and inclusive teaching, to support students’ learning outcomes.
+She holds a Bachelor of Education and a current NESA Proficient teacher accreditation; Cert II Auslan and offers teaching services that align with AITSL teaching pedagogy standards of excellence to professional performing arts schools, academic institutions and communities worldwide.

 National College of Dance, Summer School 2023 – Flamenco with Marina Tamayo